 Miraculously, George showed no neurological signs that would indicate his cord had been injured, and the bone appeared to be stable.
 George was given a back brace, some pain medication and told to rest.
 He was told he’d have periodic X-Rays to make sure the bone was healing well.

 After returning home, George spent a few weeks resting before going to The Spine Hospital to see Dr. Kaiser for a full evaluation.
 Dr. Kaiser took more images and says that the crushed bone wasn’t healing well and was actually creeping into the spinal canal.
 He determined that without surgery, George’s spinal cord was in danger and he could face permanent disability.

 Dr. Kaiser says that during the surgery, the first thing he did was a laminectomy.
 That is, he removed part of the lamina or bone from the back of the fractured vertebrae to expose and take pressure off the back of the spinal cord.
 Once inside, he discovered tissue just millimeters from the cord that was swollen and showed signs of injury.
 Next, Dr. Kaiser carefully snaked his way around the spinal column and removed the unstable bone fragments from the vertebral body that were pressing on the front of the cord.

-Using compassion and expertise, the doctors, nurses and staff at the Spine Center nursed George back to health and he finally went home.
+Using compassion and expertise, the doctors, nurses and staff at the Spine Hospital nursed George back to health and he finally went home.
 He returned to The Spine Hospital less than a month later and began a carefully planned regimen of physical therapy with The Spine Hospital’s Physical Therapy team.